Scottish Gaelic literature: High Middle Ages

 At least from the accession of David I (r.
 1124–53), as part of a Davidian Revolution that introduced French culture and political systems, Gaelic ceased to be the main language of the royal court and was probably replaced by French.
 After this "de-gallicisation" of the Scottish court, a less highly regarded order of bards took over the functions of the filidh, and they would continue to act in a similar role in the Highlands and Islands into the eighteenth century.
 They often trained in bardic schools.
 A few of these, like the one run by the MacMhuirich dynasty, who were bards to the Lord of the Isles, continued until they were suppressed from the seventeenth century.
-Members of bardic schools were trained in the complex rules and forms of Gaelic poetry.
+Members of bardic schools were trained in the strict metres, rooted in Irish bardic poetry.
 Much of their work was never written down, and what survives was only recorded from the sixteenth century.
 It is possible that more Middle Irish literature was written in Medieval Scotland than is often thought, but has not survived because the Gaelic literary establishment of eastern Scotland died out before the fourteenth century.
 Thomas Owen Clancy has argued that the Lebor Bretnach, the so-called "Irish Nennius", was written in Scotland, and probably at the monastery in Abernethy, but this text survives only from manuscripts preserved in Ireland.
 Other literary works that have survived include that of the prolific poet Gille Brighde Albanach.
 His Heading for Damietta (c.
 1218) dealt with his experiences of the Fifth Crusade.